burnsba/getools/audio/Readme.md

 todo:

-- valgrind check

-- all the compilation/rebuild stuff to build matching rom
+-! child objects need a list of parent objects that reference them -! reading from .ctl needs to have a context, to track offsets read, so that duplicates can point to the same object
+- naudio_parse_inst needs to support duplicate references
+- writing to .inst needs to have a context so that the same object isn't written more than once (for objects referenced more than once)
+--- or flag items as visited?
+- writing to .ctl/.tbl needs to have a context so that the same object isn't written more than once (for objects referenced more than once)
+--- or flag items as visited?

+- tests for int_hash

 - final valgrind check

-- wav loop point SMPL

 - readme writeup

-- encode/decode algorithm writeup

 - if only one input is required, and one input provided, assume it's the `--in` parameter

+feature roadmap:

+- app: gic -- convert .inst to .ctl+.tbl

+- decomp extract script
+--- extract sbk -> cseq -> midi
+--- extract instruments -> .tbl, .ctl -> .inst, .aifc -> .wav
+--- extract sounds -> .tbl, .ctl -> .inst, .aifc -> .wav

+- decomp build script
+--- pack cseq into cseq.rz and combine into .sbk
+--- sound .inst + .aifc -> .tbl, .ctl
+--- instrument .inst + .aifc -> .tbl, .ctl

+- wav loop point SMPL

+- app: wav2aifc -- convert wav to aifc
+--- encode/decode algorithm writeup

+- app: midi2cseq -- convert midi to cseq

+- app: ??? -- list controllers used by which midi tracks
-- cseq2wav -- convert midi to wav but automatically apply the correct instrument sounds
+- app: cseq2wav -- convert midi to wav but automatically apply the correct instrument sounds